 Sometimes the stars align and treat us to something special.

-The unexpected brilliance of Monaco’s 2016/17 champions will never not be worthy of remembrance.
+The unexpected brilliance of Monaco’s 2016/17 title-winning squad is eternally worthy of remembrance.

 PSG had won the league four times in a row and with the likes of Edinson Cavani, Angel Di Maria and Julian Draxler to call upon, the Parisian club would certainly have fancied their chances of a fifth straight title.